State International School Seeheim: Student competitions

 In 2015 students from SISS were in the National championship for Jugend trainiert für Olympia.

 Controversies

 In 2014 a petition was launched by some parents of students studying at SISS.
 The petition stated due to the parents being unhappy about the sacking of one of the staff members.
-The petition was launched on Openpetition.com and received support from many of the students at SISS.
+The petition was launched on openPetition and received support from many of the students at SISS.
 It contained an accusation at the school's then Headmaster, saying that he allegedly threw a keyboard at a student.
 The petition resulted in a failure due to the petitioners revoking their statement.
 Later on, they published an apology saying that "We would like to apologise that we [made the accusation] in the name of all 317 petitioners, which was not a fully true picture.
 Of the 317 petitioners 5 actually withdrew their support and explicitly disagreed with this approach (others might have silently disagreed)."